HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 Generally speaking, the additional computation performed by x264’s slower encoder presets creates smaller files, and sometimes increases quality very slightly (usually negligibly).
 However, since so many settings differ between the various encoder presets, this isn’t strictly true in practice.
 Notice how the veryfast encoder preset actually produces a smaller file than the slower presets, at the expense of some quality loss.

-Additionally, while the x264 encoder presets with “fast” in their names do not prove much faster on this high performance computer, they may be significantly faster than slower encoder presets on less powerful computers.
+Note that while the x264 encoder presets with “fast” in their names do not prove much faster on this high performance computer, they may be significantly faster than slower encoder presets on less powerful computers.

 Let’s look at the same test, this time using the x265 encoder.